johnmasonyxe/files/AC.md

 ## code quality
 - code should be testable, modular, easy to understand and reuse
 - css should be responsive and use modern approaches to layout eg flex or grid

-tests: tests should ensure functionality works
-stability: errors should be handled gracefully

 ## not judged on
 - code style